sevagh/freemusicdemixer.com/web/_posts/2025-01-01-Create-demo-tracks-stems.md

 ## Who this is for

 Are you a mixing engineer, beat maker, or music producer who needs a reliable way to preview how a track might sound before committing to full-scale production or licensing fees?
-Our AI-powered music separation tool gives you a quick and clear “test mix” by isolating vocals, drums, bass, and instruments—all without the legal entanglements that come with official stem usage.
+Our AI-powered music separation tool gives you a quick and clear “test mix” by isolating vocals, drums, bass, and instruments — all without the legal entanglements that come with official stem usage.
 Below, we’ll walk through how our site helps you test, audition, or preview a track’s potential, so you can make confident decisions in your professional audio workflow.

 ## What is track previewing in music production?